bprobert97/starplot-glasgow/README.md

 Scripts in this repository generate images of the night sky as seen in Glasgow, UK using the [Starplot](https://starplot.dev/) library.

+If you just want to generate plots, rather than contribute to the code, you can do so for free at: https://glasgow-starplot.streamlit.app/

 # Examples

 ![A Zenith Star Plot from Glasgow](images/glasgow_zenith.png "A Zenith Star Plot from Glasgow")